 The single greatest threat to Africa’s elephants is the global the ivory trade.
 Elephants are being poached in mass numbers and their ivory trafficked to fulfill an explosive demand for ivory products from consumers in countries like China, Japan, Thailand, and Vietnam.
 Between 2010 and 2012, 100,000 elephants were poached for their ivory, and between 2002 and 2013, forest elephant numbers dropped by 65 percent.
 Tens of thousands of elephants are being killed each year for their tusks.
 Other threats to African elephants include the loss and degradation of habitat, conflict with humans and habitat loss.

 EIA: Fighting to Protect Elephants

-The Environmental Investigation Agency (EIA) has been campaigning to protect elephants from the ivory trade for more than 25 years.
+The Environmental Investigation Agency (EIA) has been campaigning to protect elephants from the ivory trade for 30 years.
 Through our investigations we trace and expose the illegal ivory trade—tracking elephant poaching in Africa, monitoring transit activity, and revealing the illegal markets and flawed legal systems that sustain black market trade in consumer countries.
 EIA campaigns for positive change in legislation and policies at national and international levels to close loopholes that facilitate ivory laundering and to increase penalties for poachers and ivory traders.
 EIA supports ending all ivory trade, both internationally and domestically.